develop-biology/language.development/README.md

 Neurons, specialized Cellular Structures, may be connected via `<>()[]{} --- <>[]{}{} ---> <>()[]{}`, `<>()[]{} <--- <>[]{}{} --- <>()[]{}`, or `<>()[]{} <--- <>[]{}{} ---> <>()[]{}`.
 Meaning that in a `source --- Synapse ---> target` expression,  a `source` Cellular Structure is connected to a `target` Cellular Structure through a `Synapse`.
 See Examples below for more info.

 ## Control Flow
-There are only 3 forms of control flow available in Native Biology Code:
+There are only 3 forms of control flow available in Eons Language of Development:
 * `if` expressions
 * `while` loops
 + `break` statements